Home/NASCAR

 Article continues below this ad

+Three months later, the restaurant chain would leave NASCAR and Hendrick Motorsports for good.
 As whispers of Hooters’ bankruptcy grew louder, fans and industrialists assumed the potential fallout—both on and off the track.
-Many question whether this beloved brand will find its way to recovery or become another casualty of economic uncertainty.
-A recent Bloomberg report reveals the details behind the decline of Hooters and what lies in their future.
+Many wondered whether the brand will find its way to recovery or become another casualty of economic uncertainty.
+A recent Bloomberg report revealed the details behind the decline of Hooters and what lies in their future.

 What’s your perspective on: